wfavorite/gcpustat/README.md

  + color coded by utilization ("warmer" colours represent higher utilization, "cooler" colours represent lower utilization)
  + combined with alternative stats such as interrupts on that CPU and CPU speed

 Running at one-second intervals with speed (-p) and IRQ (-i) stats enabled.
-(Note that cpu0/cpu2 and cpu1/cpu3 are hyperthreads on the same physical core(s).)
+(Note that cpu0/cpu2 and cpu1/cpu3 are hyperthreads on the same physical core(s).
+Also note: Actual output is in ANSI colour, MarkDown does not allow (*easy*) addition of colour to text.)
 <pre>
 ./gcpu -pi 1
       User Nice  Sys Idle   MHz   IrqCnt         User Nice  Sys Idle   MHz   IrqCnt